Castaldo/ERC-20-Token/README.md

 # ERC-20-Token

-My attempt at deploying a crypto currency onto a blockchain data strutcure.
+My attempt at deploying a crypto currency with a blockchain data strutcure.

 Conclusively, blockchain is a farce